-- Avoid activities with high shear stress or compressive force to kneecap
+- Avoid activities with high shear stress or compressive force to kneecap.

 - Maintain appropriate conditioning:

 - Thigh, knee, and calf flexibility

 - Muscle strength and endurance

 - Weight loss and proper diet

-- Surgical options are available for patients with inherently poor patella position/alignment

 Outcomes

 Patellofemoral arthritis is a progressive condition that continues to worsen over time.
 Most conservative treatments are aimed at slowing the degenerative process and limiting symptoms.
 Conservative treatment, including physical therapy and activity modification, has been shown to offer relief for a considerable amount of time, allowing patients to return to most normal activities.